phanumat/Documentation/device-type-developers-guide/tiles-metadata.rst

     }

 It's important to understand that tiles configuration is part of the device's static metadata.
-When the SmartThings platform executes the ``tiles()`` builder you have defined, it doesn't yet know anything about the actual device or the current device state.
+When the PEA HiVE platform executes the ``tiles()`` builder you have defined, it doesn't yet know anything about the actual device or the current device state.
 Only later, when the device details screen is rendered in the mobile client, does the platform know information about the specific device.
 For this reason, trying to conditionally configure tiles based on device state will not work.